Table of Contents

 Traditional means of reporting are tedious and time-consuming.
 Due to how the human brain processes information, presenting insights in charts or graphs to visualize significant amounts of complex information is more accessible and intuitive.
 Thanks to modern, user-friendly online data analysis tools armed with powerful visualizations, companies can benefit from interactive reports that are accessible and understandable for everyone without needing prior technical skills.

-Here we take the time to define a business report, explore visual report examples, and look at how to create them for various needs, goals, and objectives.
-In the process, we will use an online data visualization software that lets us interact with, and drill deeper into bits and pieces of relevant data.
+Here, we take the time to define a business report, explore visual report examples, and look at how to create them for various needs, goals, and objectives.
+In the process, we will use online data visualization software to interact with and drill deeper into bits and pieces of relevant data.
 Let's get started.

 What Is A Business Report?